-- 1. Each of the Participants must: - a) Cover, mask, shield or protective hat the mouth and nose unless there's a 2 m distance from other Participants in the same space; this rule excludes an Athlete sitting on the horse; - b) Systematic sterilising hands at the stations located in toilets area, show office, competition zone, stables. - The Organiser will assign a Steward who with cooperation with the Organiser will coordinate and supervise the security system especially the logistic of Participants, access to sanitizers, covering mouth and nose by Participants. - 3.
+- 1. Each of the Participants must: - a) Cover, mask, shield or protective hat the mouth and nose and keep distance of 2 m from other Participants in the same space; this rule excludes an Athlete sitting on the horse; - b) Systematic sterilising hands at the stations located in toilets area, show office, competition zone, stables. - 2.
+The Organiser will assign a Steward who with cooperation with the Organiser will coordinate and supervise the security system especially the logistic of Participants, access to sanitizers, covering mouth and nose by Participants. - 3.
 All the rooms used during the event will be disinfected after each day of the event.

-+ Security on the showground
+Security on the showground